microsoft/language-server-protocol/_specifications/specification-3-16.md

 	textDocument: TextDocumentIdentifier;

 	/**
-	 * The previous result id.
+	 * The result id of a previous response.
+The result Id can either point to a full response
+	 * or a delta response depending on what was recevied last.
 	 */
 	previousResultId: string;
 }